Complaints over anti-social drivers speeding around Banbury

 “It won’t take long but it would be a shame if it has to get to that point [an accident] for the police to intervene and start tackling the problem,” he said.

-Thames Valley Police officers in Banbury have tweeted a number of times over the past year about anti-social behaviour from motorists, including a red Fiat Stilo driving erratically down Middleton Road on July 1, and patrols at Banbury Gateway Retail Park.
+Thames Valley Police officers in Banbury have tweeted a number of times over the past year about anti-social behaviour from motorists, including a red Fiat Stilo driving erratically down Middleton Road on July 1, and patrols at Banbury Gateway.

 Neighbourhood policing Sergeant Becky Fishwick, based in Banbury, urged the community to help police.